 Many women choose to use menstrual cups because:

-- It’s budget friendly.
-You pay a one-time price for a reusable menstrual cup — unlike tampons or pads, which have to be continually bought and can cost upward of $100 a year.
+- They’re budget friendly.
+You pay a one-time price for a reusable menstrual cup, unlike tampons or pads, which have to be continually bought and can cost upward of $100 a year.

-- It’s eco-friendly.
+- They’re eco-friendly.
 Reusable menstrual cups can last a long time, which means you’re not contributing more waste to the environment.

 - You can have sex.
 Most reusable cups need to be taken out before you have sex, but the soft disposable ones can stay in while you get intimate.
 Not only will your partner not feel the cup, you also won’t have to worry about leaks.

 - You can wear a cup with an IUD.
 Some companies claim a menstrual cup could dislodge an IUD, but a debunked that belief.
 If you’re concerned, though, check with your doctor about using a menstrual cup.

 - may be hard to insert or remove

 - may be tough to find the right fit